RoxenTHNDR/java_final_project/README.md

 ## Chapter 2

 Our largest focus was on boolean statements, math operators, and casting of data types.
 Such as using && for "and" or || for "or" and ! for "not".
 I feel like other than using these the if statements are practically the same thing as they are in python.
 As for math operators I found it fairly easy as long as I followed the order of operations.
 Casting of data types I actually found quite interesting in what can go what ways.
 Such as you do not need to cast from an int to a double however you do for vise versa.

+## Chapter 3

+This chapter we mainly focused on types of loops, plus the switch statements.
+I found it interesting the difference between the while loop and a do-while loop.
+In my opinion they are practically saying the same thing, except for the condition being in different places.
+I liked how the changing of the condition is done within the declaration of the condition in the for loop rather than possibly forgetting to change the condition in a while loop.
+I don’t know if I am a massive fan of using case statements, as in code lab it wouldn’t allow for testing of characters that are between others.
+Such as testing for 1-3 instead of having to test for 1, 2, and 3 in different case statements.